 How do I handle a direct report who doesn't prepare for 1:1s?

 Ask them to bring one thing they want to discuss.
 That's enough to start.
-Don't require a formal agenda; that raises the friction and creates performative preparation.
+Don't require a formal agenda.
+That raises friction and creates performative preparation.
 One topic, no format, come ready to talk.

 What's the right cadence for 1:1s?